On show at Gantry, Jellicoe St,Silo Park, Wynyard Quarter, Auckland

 People around the world want what New Zealand has to offer.

-New Zealand is not pure.
-We urgently need to do better because our economy relies on our reputation.
+We know that New Zealand is not pure and urgently need to do better.

-GE-free is part of the New Zealand story, with a reputation built on trust in our safe, natural food.
+But GE-free is part of the New Zealand story, and export success.
+Our reputation is built on trust in our safe, natural food.

 But that is under threat from a push by industry to relax regulations and release GMOs.

-Our exports, environment and the future of food are at risk from The Gene Technology Bill.
+Our exports, environment and food are at risk from The Gene Technology Bill.

 New proposals to change the current legislation (The HSNO Act) are no better.